-4 powerful ways helping others could boost your health
+4 powerful ways helping others may boost your health

 Don’t be surprised if you feel your spirits lift after you drop off a neighbor’s laundry or stock shelves at your community food pantry.
 In fact, goodhearted gestures such as helping, sharing, donating, and volunteering—known as prosocial behaviors—may be good for you in multiple ways.
 “Engaging in kind behaviors has a robust impact on a person’s wellbeing,” says Lara Aknin, PhD, an associate professor of social psychology at Simon Fraser University in Canada.